jamescherti/lightvim/README.md

 - Search forward for the current selection: `//` or `*`
 - Search backward for the current selection: `#`

+Visual, normal, and insert mode:
+- Redraw the screen and clears search highlights: `<C-l>`

 ### Clipboard:

 Normal mode: